csinva/matching-with-gans/readme.md

 - all this code is handled by the `projection_manipulation/project_and_manipulate.sh` script
 - to start, put images into a directory (e.g. projection_manipulation/sample_projection/test) - no need to crop / align, this will be done automatically

-    - higher-res photos work better, as well as photos where the face is front-facing and not obstructed by things like hats, scarves, etc.
+Start with 2 real images (higher-res photos work better, as well as photos where the face is front-facing and not obstructed by things like hats, scarves, etc.)
 <p align="left">
-    Original images:
     <img src="projection_manipulation/samples/chandan.jpg" width="15%">
     <img src="projection_manipulation/samples/pietro.jpg" width="15%">
 </p>